gustavorodrigues19/gustavorodrigues19/README.md

 ### Hi there 👋

-👨🏻‍💻 My name is Gustavo Rodrigues and FullStack developer living in Portugal and working remotely for companies around the globe.
+👨🏻‍💻 My name is Gustavo Rodrigues <br/>
+I´m experienced FullStack developer living in Portugal and working remotely for companies around the globe.
 I´m also content creator, mentor and teacher.

 ### 🔎   Find me at: